mrehkopf/vcs/docs/user-manual/md/faq.md

 # FAQ

+In this section, you'll find answers to some of the common questions and problems that one might have when using VCS.

 ## Getting started

 A download for the latest Windows version of VCS is [available on GitHub](https://github.com/leikareipa/vcs/releases).
 For Linux, you can grab the [VCS source code](https://github.com/leikareipa/vcs/) and compile it for your platform.